 The BCA does not contain any Deemed-to-Satisfy Provisions which can be followed as a means of complying with FP1.4 for water penetration through external walls.
 However, it is still compulsory to comply with this Performance Requirement.

 This approach has not changed from the previous edition of the BCA.

 F1.1 Stormwater Drainage

-BCA 96 now requires compliance with AS/NZS 3500.3.2 to achieve compliance with the Performance Requirements.
+Requires compliance with AS/NZS 3500.3.2 to achieve compliance with the Performance Requirements.

-F1.2 \\\\\
+F1.2 \\\\